 Lymphoblasts may also collect in a person’s lymphatic system and cause swelling of the lymph nodes.
 Some cells may invade other organs, including the brain, liver, spleen, thymus, or the testicles in men.

-Unlike other types of cancer, the spread of ALL to other parts of the body does not mean the cancer is automatically considered to be in an advanced stage.
+Unlike other types of cancer, the spread of ALL to other parts of the body does not mean the cancer is in an advanced stage.
 Acute leukemia is usually found throughout the body when it is diagnosed and it may still be cured.

 This section is about ALL in adults.
 Read about childhood ALL.